Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Experiments and Results

-\textbf{Evaluation Metrics.} We use standard evaluation metrics used by previous work to ensure consistency.
-Specifically, we use \textbf{average relative performance} \cite{coincide}to provide a unified measure for generalization.
-For each benchmark, relative performance is defined as: $\text{Rel.} = \left(\frac{\text{Model Performance}}{\text{Full Finetuned Performance}}\right) \times 100\%$ This normalization allows us to normalize for the differences in the difficulty levels of different benchmarks following previous work.
+\textbf{Evaluation Metrics.} Following all prior work, we use \textbf{\textit{standard evaluation metrics}} to ensure consistency and fair comparison.
+Specifically, we report \textbf{average relative performance} \citep{coincide} across benchmarks to provide a unified measure of generalization.
+For each benchmark, relative performance is defined as: $\text{Rel.} = \left(\frac{\text{Model Performance}}{\text{Full Data Finetuned Performance}}\right) \times 100\%$.
+This normalizes differences in performance scale and difficulty across benchmarks, following prior work.